 A current family photograph – to use for identification in case of separation.

 Cash – in small denominations rather than large notes.

 Essential Medications – If you or your family members have chronic conditions like asthma, diabetes etc..

 Other useful items

-Sleeping bags and / or blanket – you may want to store these with your grab bags rather than in them depending on their size and whether you use them.
+Sleeping bags and/or blankets – you may want to store these with your grab bags rather than in them depending on their size and whether you use them.

 USB stick – that contains copies of important documents like insurance papers, birth certificates, household inventory, wills, life insurances, mortgage documents, house deeds, photographs etc.

 Toiletries – A toothbrush and some toothpaste, soap and a face washer, feminine hygiene products, Insect repellent, sunscreen, chapstick, deodorant, comb etc.